-What Are Glulams and How They Are Used?
+What Are Glulam Timbers and How They Are Used?

-Glue-laminated timber is an engineered wood product, meaning it is made from wood but is machined and assembled to precise specifications to create a predictable, dimensionally stable material.
+A glue-laminated timber is an engineered wood product, meaning it is made from wood but is machined and assembled to precise specifications to create a predictable, dimensionally stable building material.
 Other common engineered wood products include plywood, oriented strandboard (OSB), and laminated veneer lumber (LVL).
-A glulam beam looks like a stack of 2x4s (or larger lumber) glued together on their broadsides.
-This is in contrast to other engineered members, such as LVL and Microlam beams, which have very thin layers of wood glued side by side and look like thick plywood.
+A glulam beam looks like a stack of 2 x 4s (or larger lumber) glued together on their broadsides.
+This is in contrast to other engineered members, such as LVL (laminated veneer lumber) and Microlam beams, which look like very thick plywood, with very thin layers of wood glued together to form a thicker mass.

 Glulam members are sold in several standard widths and lengths and can be custom-fabricated to meet almost any design specifications.
 They are commonly used for large curved or arching members to build vaulted roofs, domes, and even bridges.
-Glulam offers superior strength and stiffness over dimensional lumber and it is stronger than steel, pound for pound.
-Connections for glulams are typically made with bolts or steel dowels and steel plates.
+Glulam construction offers superior strength and stiffness over dimensional lumber, and pound-for-pound it is stronger than steel.
+Connections for glulam beams are typically made with bolts or steel dowels and steel plates.

 Glulam members can be used in a wide variety of applications and for both indoor and outdoor projects.
-Common forms of glulam members include:
+Common forms include:

 - Straight beams, including lintels, purlins, ridge beams, and floor beams